 Who we are

-Professor Kate Denton leads our CVD program, which comprises 9 group leaders and their research teams, as well as 15 group leaders from other BDI programs such as such as Metabolic Diseases and Obesity.
+Professor Kate Denton leads our CVD program, which comprises 9 group leaders and their research teams, as well as 15 group leaders from other BDI programs such as such as Metabolism, Diabetes and Obesity.
 The collective expertise traverses several domains of CVD research, bringing critical mass to the areas of stroke and hypertension, atherosclerosis, fibrosis and kidney disease.
 Interactions across programs lend a cross-disciplinary approach in alignment with overlap in disease areas.

 Our research will inform on the basic principles of the cardiovascular system from cell biology through to organ systems such as the role of brain, heart, kidney, lung and vasculature in health and disease.
 Ultimately, we seek to improve the health of our ageing population by reducing the burden of chronic cardiovascular diseases (hypertension, atherosclerosis) and the resulting major cardiovascular events (myocardial infarction, stroke).
 Our researchers are working to further our understanding of the cardiovascular system in health and disease with the aim to identify novel therapeutic targets to treat a range of CVDs.
 Some important questions we seek answers to include: